WebMole/WebMole/ReadMe.md

 ---------

 ## 0.3
-* Added Oracle Editing cappabilitie (will execute custom javascript on each nodes to filter the map)
+* Added Oracle Editing capability (will execute custom JavaScript on each node to filter the map)
 * Changed google's Prettyprint for [Ace web editor](http://ace.ajax.org/) wich is an awesome opensource web editor that allow alot of options such as edit/read-only, alot of langages, etc. :)
 * Separated the libraries from the app (makes it easier to locate custom scripts and app's code)
 * Renamed project to "WebMole"